inab/cdw/README.md

 - 2013

   - 1S
-      - [ ] First prototype of the system
+      - [ ] First release of the system

   - 2S

 - 2014

   - 1S
+      - [ ] Second release of the system

   - 2S

 - 2015

   - 1S
+      - [ ] Third release of the system

   - 2S

 - 2016

   - 1S
+      - [ ] Fourth release of the system

   - 2S